enesbcs/shellyteacher4domo/README.md

 You need to understand before installation:
 - this is not compatible with the old ShellyMQTT plugin, its based on a different hardware, which will create new devices
+- its not a plugin, nor a service, it doesn't need to run all the time - only once (Domoticz MQTT Autodiscovery is the Domoticz integrated hardware)
 - only the Shelly device types listed in the "Implemented devices" will be recognised, but you can change/enhance templates.txt file to add more devices

-- its not a plugin, nor a service, it doesn't need to run all the time - only once (Domoticz MQTT Autodiscovery is the Domoticz integrated hardware)
+If you got a message "template not found" when teaching, than either your database is outdated/corrupted or your device is not supported.
+Please try to download latest *.txt files from github, before reporting issues.

 ## How it works
 When this program started it connects to the MQTT server and awaits for Shelly device announcements.